 Oregon Identity Document changes

-The Transgender Law Center recommends this order:
+The Transgender Law Center recommends this order for adults:

 4. Passport – Only if needed for travel.